 Our campaign finance laws only work if they are enforced.
 The unfortunate reality is that federal laws about money in politics are regularly violated, and when the FEC recognizes a violation, the agency usually takes very little meaningful action.
-And because the commission has an even number of Republicans and Democrats, it deadlocks 3-3 on most major decisions.
+Because the commission has an even number of Republicans and Democrats, it deadlocks 3-3 on most major decisions.

-The Restoring Integrity to America’s Elections Act (H.R.1414) has been introduced with bipartisan support in multiple sessions of Congress.
+The Restoring Integrity to America’s Elections Act has been introduced with bipartisan support in multiple sessions of Congress.
 The bill is designed to restructure the FEC and ensure it can effectively enforce the law.

 Key provisions in the bill would: